-Noboribetsu Jigokudani - Jigokudani or 'Hell Valley' is a spectacular, appropriately named valley which displays hot steam vents, sulfurous streams and other volcanic activity.
+Noboribetsu Jigokudani - Jigokudani or 'Hell Valley' is a spectacular volcanic valley known for its hot steam vents, sulphurous streams and other volcanic activity.
 The 24-acre geothermal crater formed from the eruption of Mt Kuttara around 20,000 years ago.